Columbia, MD — Federal Health

 Speaking & thought leadership

-Topics I can speak on for federal technology audiences, delivery teams, and partner forums.
+For federal technology audiences, delivery teams, and partner forums.

 Bridging the Policy-to-Code Gap in Federal Health Delivery

-How to translate policy intent into technical decisions, delivery increments, and measurable outcomes without losing stakeholder alignment.
+Translating policy intent into technical decisions, delivery increments, and measurable outcomes without losing stakeholder alignment.

 Implementing Bulk FHIR in Legacy Environments